-Below the main alter are the tombs of the first two bishops of the Diocese of Alton, Bishop Henry Damien Juncker and Bishop Peter Joseph Baltes.
+Below the church are the tombs of the first two bishops of the Diocese of Alton, Bishop Henry Damien Juncker and Bishop Peter Joseph Baltes.
 The third and last bishop, Bishop James Ryan, is buried in St. Patrick’s Cemetery.

 Bishop Juncker was born in 1809 at Feretrange in Lorraine, France.
 He was ordained in 1834 and appointed pastor of the first German parish in Cincinnati.
 He later transferred to Alton and was consecrated as the first bishop of the new diocese in 1857.
 Bishop Juncker died in 1868 after a long illness.
 At the time of his death the diocese had grown to 123 parishes with 100 priests.
 There were 2 colleges, 2 hospitals, 6 academies, 56 schools, an orphanage and a catholic population of 85,000.